Shirley's Spot

 Before he entered the ordained ministry he served twenty years with the U.S. Army, and learned German, French, Russian, and Vietnamese.

-He composes music, and plays the Organ, Piano, Bassoon, and Contra-Bassoon.
+He composed music, and played the Organ, Piano, Bassoon, and Contra-Bassoon.

-He also plays a mean hand of Bridge.
+He also played a mean hand of Bridge - he was a Life Master for Duplicate Bridge.

 Back to Introduction